|Department:||School of Biological Sciences|

-Adaptation and population differentiation.
+Adaptation to extreme environments.
 Population genomics.

 My research examines the genomic basis of adaptation and speciation, with the ultimate goal of understanding how organisms diverge and adapt to the wide-range of environments they encounter.
 Understanding the origins of biodiversity requires fundamental knowledge of the mechanisms leading to phenotypic diversification and the mechanisms underlying the evolution of reproductive isolating barriers.
 Diversification and reproductive isolation often evolve together and can directly affect each other, such that reproductive isolation often evolves as a by-product of adaptive trait divergence.

 Considerable progress has been made in understanding the mechanisms underlying adaptation and speciation in the past decades by integrating ecological and genetic approaches.
 However, elucidating the genetic basis of adaptation remains difficult, especially when basic genomic resources are lacking and the genomic regions that are the targets of selection are unknown.
 Recent technological advances permit the rapid and affordable generation of genome-scale data, including whole genome sequencing, measurement of gene expression levels and identification of epigenetic modifications.
 Coupled with important advances in bioinformatics and computation, these novel approaches offer an unprecedented ability to dissect the genomic basis of population differentiation and adaptation.
 My work utilizes a range of computational, molecular, and analytical approaches to address questions related to the genomic basis of organismal diversity, including reproductive isolation and barriers to reproduction, both pre- and post-zygotic.
-AS a faculty member, my research will combine genomics, evolutionary bioinformatics, and computational biology to understand the genetics of adaptation and speciation.
+My research combines genomics, evolutionary bioinformatics, and computational biology to understand the genetics of adaptation and speciation.